webmasterkai/wayoffthegrid/docs/orientation/6-propulsion.md

 ### RPM & Consumption

 Prop is slightly over-pitched to maintain higher load on engine during average cruising.
-Also enables motor-sailing.
+Also enables more effective motor-sailing.
+The disadvantage is when plowing into a headwind.

+The RPM sensor creates an AC signal based on the number of teeth.
+Currently configured for 117 teeth/232 pulses per revolution.

 | Type                       | RPM  | GPH  | Knots | prop kw/hp | max kw/hp |
 | -------------------------- | ---- | ---- | ----- | ---------- | --------- |